daniel-malka/web_project_3/README.md

 Incorrect distance between cities and about on 768 viewport the distance between them is equal to the distance on 1280px on my figmafile... maybe you meant 320px which got fixed

+-------------4th review---------------
+again. the distance between cities to about on 768vp is 105px like on 1280px.. double checked it 100 times its ok...
+i will open my eyes bwtter next projects.